 A couple is regarded as having a fertility problem when they have not conceived after 12 months of regular unprotected sexual intercourse or when they have a medical condition which can affect fertility, such as irregular periods.
 Infertility is a medical condition recognised by the World Health Organisation.

 There are many contributors of infertility; common problems include poor sperm quality, damaged fallopian tubes, endometriosis and hormonal imbalances – to name a few.

 Infertility is not just a female problem – in about 40% of infertile couples the problem is a female factor, in about 40% it is a male one and for the remaining 20% there is a joint problem, or the cause is unknown.

 There are many different forms of whanau in today's society, some of which are made possible with the help of donors and surrogates.

 By the age of 45, 1 in 5 NZ women and couples who try to have a baby will experience infertility.
 Most people who will experience infertility will have the child or children they want if they enter their reproductive years with good information – such as the importance of woman’s age, acting sooner rather than later, the importance of lifestyle, treatment options.
 Know your chances, and improve your chances!

-Information sessions with a range of guest speakers will be held in Auckland, Hamilton, Wellington, Nelson, Christchurch and Dunedin during Fertility Week.
+Information sessions with a range of guest speakers will be held in Auckland, Hamilton, Wellington, Christchurch and Invercargill during Fertility Week.
 We look forward to seeing you there - register today at Eventbrite!
 Click here to find an event near you!

 Chelsea's story of PCOS, Endometriosis, and her determination to lower her BMI and get on the waitlist for publicly funded fertility treatment